albop/dbe_archive/slides/9_text_analysis.md

 ## The even-less glamorous part

-- before getting started with text analysis, one needs to get hold of the text in the first place
+- <!-- .element: class="fragment" -->before getting started with text analysis, one needs to get hold of the text in the first place
-- how to extract
+- <!-- .element: class="fragment" -->how to extract
   - webscraping: automate a bot to visit website and download text
   - document extraction: for instance extract the text from pdf docs, get rid of everything irrelevant
-- how to store it
+- <!-- .element: class="fragment" -->how to store it
   - what kind of database?
   - important problem when database is big
+- <!-- .element: class="fragment" -->good news! we won't do it in this course
+  - you need a bit more python-fu

 ---